The Capability Maturity Model (CMM)

 The Five Maturity Levels

-The five maturity levels define a scale for measuring the maturity of an organisation’s software process and for evaluating the capability of these processes.
-They also help an organisation prioritise its improvement efforts.
+The five maturity levels define a scale for measuring the maturity of an organisation’s software process, and for evaluating and improving the capability of these processes.

 Capability Maturity Model Integrated (CMMI)